jbuchbinder/jbuchbinder.github.com/source/_posts/2015-05-17-differences-between-film-and-theater.md

 Theater has, by its nature, a single frame through which everything is viewed.
 The stage (and sometimes the theater itself) forms the space which contains the entire epistemic system of the play.
 There are a number of meta-theatrical productions (*Nunsense* comes to mind) as well as a number of plays which directly address the audience as part of the set (*Gypsy* does this in the first scene; the theater is both the theater of our reality and the theater represented in the epistemological system of the play), but even then, the audience is still perceiving a series of actions and reactions which occur within the confines of a limited physical space.
 Theatrical productions tend to get around this through creative use of scenery and backdrop changes -- but the audience's frame of reference is still the stage in front of them.

-Film uses the notion of diagetic space -- the space which is in front of the camera, or can be perceived -- along with the notion of non-diagetic action and sound which occurs off-camera.
+Film uses the notion of diegetic space -- the space which is in front of the camera, or can be perceived -- along with the notion of non-diegetic action and sound which occurs off-camera.
 This means that the mise-en-scène can dynamically change and with it our perception of the action and dialogue taking place.

 ## Montage theory and discontinity